rdvm/m1hypr/README.md

 * `2: Asahi Linux Minimal (Arch Linux ARM)`
 * Pick how much space on new partition for Linux (default is max; I did max)
 * Name for OS (default is "Asahi Linux"; I did "Asahi Linux")
-* Follow instructions on screen to reboot in recovery and select the right OS to load etc.
+* Follow instructions on the screen to reboot and select the right OS to load etc.
 * Follow the instructions to finish dual boot setup and reboot into Asahi

 ### Configure Arch/Hyprland